 This assessment informs the development of a Farm-Friendly Toolbox that other municipalities within Onondaga County can use to assess their existing plans and regulations and then update their local land use tools to better protect farmland and promote agricultural viability.
-This toolbox is available online at https://agriculture.ongov.net/toolbox
+This toolbox is available online at

-Agricultural trends of particular focus in this analysis include emerging types of agriculturerelated enterprises, and renewable energy development.
+Agricultural trends of particular focus in this analysis include emerging types of agriculture-related enterprises, and renewable energy development.
 To enhance their farming operations and remain economically viable, farmers in New York have expanded over the past decade beyond conventional agriculture and into direct farm marketing, on-farm wineries, breweries, cideries, distilleries, agritourism, bed-and-breakfast inns, and other supplemental farm businesses.